aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 ### Convolutional Neural Network Interpretation

 The activations out of each convolutional layer can be interpreted as an extracted feature map of the input image, and the number of activations are determined by the number of convolutional filters specified in that layer.
-When all these activations are summed up with weights corresponding to a certain prediction, we get the _class activation map_ (CAM) which can be used as a heatmap illustrating the importance of different areas of the input image, or how much attention the model paid to different zones of the image in order to make that prediction.
-These can be achieved by using a PyTorch hook.
+Sum up all these activations with weights corresponding to a certain prediction, and produce the _class activation map_ (CAM).
+Use this as a heatmap and illustrate the importance of different areas of the input image, or how much attention the model paid to different zones of the image in order to make that prediction.
+Use a PyTorch hook to do this.

 ```python
 class HookCAM: